Friday, July 21, 2017

 The CryptO'pinion?

-Well, I'm new (again) to Magic Pockets so haven't gotten very far, if I'm honest.
-But, what a gem this platformer is and it's wonderful to play it again after all these years.
+I feel like Magic Pockets is brand new again, so I'm very happy with my purchase.
+At the moment, I haven't gotten very far, if I'm honest.
+But it's fun trying, and what a gem this platformer is!
+It's wonderful to play it again after all these years.
 I feel it hasn't aged badly whatsoever.
 In fact, it's still just as much fun and as entertaining as it ever was.
-You could say that I'm feeling like a big kid on Christmas Day here!!
+You could say that I'm feeling like a big kid on Christmas Day.

-Magic Pockets is an outstanding platformer and very easy to get into.
-This article might be a preview but, anything from the Bitmap Brothers is top-notch.
-So I know I'll be enjoying this for many moons to come.
-Highly recommended.
+Magic Pockets is an outstanding platformer and is easy to get into.
+This article might be a preview, but anything from the Bitmap Brothers is top-notch.
+I know I'll be enjoying this for many moons to come.

 Downloaded for floppy and hard disk.